Metformin, Weight Loss & PCOS – Does it actually work?

 To give you a good starting point you can try any of these diets:

-You will want to start with one diet then adjust your how much, how often and your macromolecule ratios based on your specific needs.
+You will want to start with one diet then adjust how much, how often and your macromolecule ratios based on your specific needs.

 Again, you can find more information on how to do this in my hormone mastery guide.